Dr. Christiane Gerstetter

 Christiane Gerstetter studied law, philosophy and international relations in Heidelberg and Bremen and passed her law school exam in 2003.
 She completed her PhD thesis on dispute settlement within the World Trade Organization (WTO) at the University of Bremen.

 For many years, she has been involved in NGOs and social movements.
-Since June 2016, she has been a member of the investment committee of Oekoworld.
-She lived and worked in the Middle East and Central America where she focused on issues of human rights and development.
+Since June 2016, she has been a member of the investment committee of Oekoworld, an ethical asset management company.
+She lived and worked in the Middle East and Central America where she focused on issues of human rights, non-violent conflict transformation and development.